asixnam/wa-automate-nodejs/README.md

 ## Installation and Updating

-Use this command to install the library for the first time and to keep the library up to date.
+Use this command to install the library for the first time and to keep it up to date:

 ```bash
 > npm i --save @open-wa/wa-automate@latest